yoctoproject/poky/documentation/ref-manual/classes.rst

 ``ptest-python-pytest``
 =======================

-The :ref:`ref-classes-ptest-python-pytest` class can be used in Python-based recipes to automatically configure the :ref:`ref-classes-ptest` class for Python packages leveraging the `pytest <https://docs.pytest.org>`__ unit test framework.
+The :ref:`ref-classes-ptest-python-pytest` class can be inherited in Python-based recipes to automatically configure the :ref:`ref-classes-ptest` class for Python packages leveraging the `pytest <https://docs.pytest.org>`__ unit test framework.

-Within the recipe, the :term:`PTEST_PYTEST_DIR` variable can be overridden to specify the path to the directory containing the tests (default value:
-``tests``).
-Test contained in this directory are installed in :term:`D` by the :ref:`ref-tasks-install_ptest_base` task, as well as a specific ``run-ptest`` script for this task.
+Within the recipe, the :term:`PTEST_PYTEST_DIR` variable specifies the path to the directory containing the tests that will be installed in :term:`D` by the :ref:`ref-tasks-install_ptest_base` task, as well as a specific ``run-ptest`` script for this task.